-As Ordinary Business:-
+As Ordinary Business

-To approve the payment of Directors' fees amounting to RM180,000.00 to the Non-Executive Directors of the Company for the financial year ended 30 June 2020.

-3. To approve the payment of Directors' remuneration (excluding Directors' fees) to the Non-Executive Directors of the Company up to an amount of RM552,000.00 for the period from 10 December 2020 until the next Annual General Meeting of the Company to be held in 2021.

-- To re-elect the following Directors who retire pursuant to Clause 117 of the Company's Constitution:-
+- 1. To receive the audited financial statements of the Company for the financial year ended 30 June 2021 and the Directors' and Auditors' Reports thereon. - 2.
+To approve the payment of Directors' fees amounting to RM180,000.00 to the Non-Executive Directors of the Company for the financial year ended 30 June 2021. - 3.
+To approve the payment of Directors' remuneration (excluding Directors' fees) to the Non-Executive Directors of the Company up to an amount of RM575,100.00 for the period from 10 December 2021 until the next Annual General Meeting of the Company to be held in 2022. - 4.
+To re-elect the following Directors who retire pursuant to Clause 117 of the Company's Constitution:- - (a) Dato' Seri Diraja Tunku Shazuddin Ariff Ibni Sultan Sallehuddin - (b) Chryseis Tan Sheik Ling - 5.
+To re-appoint Messrs Ernst & Young PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.

-- (a) Sydney Lawrance Quays

-- Dato' Mustapha Bin Abd Hamid (b)

-- Resolution 3 Resolution 4 - To re-appoint Messrs Ernst & Young PLT as Auditors of the Company and to authorise the Directors to fix 5. their remuneration.

-As Special Business:-
+As Special Business

-To consider and, if thought fit, pass the following Ordinary Resolutions:-

-Authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act 2016 (i)
+- To consider and, if thought fit, pass the following Ordinary Resolutions:- - (i) Authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act 2016

-"THAT, subject always to the Companies Act 2016, the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, the Constitution of the Company and the approvals of the relevant governmental/regulatory authorities, the Directors be and are hereby empowered, pursuant to Sections 75 and 76 of the Companies Act 2016, to issue and allot shares in the Company from time to time at such price and upon such terms and conditions and for such purposes as the Directors may deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company for the time being AND THAT the Directors be and are also empowered to obtain the approval from Bursa Malaysia Securities Berhad for the listing and quotation for the additional shares so issued AND THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company."
+"THAT subject always to the Companies Act 2016, the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, the Constitution of the Company and the approvals of the relevant governmental/ regulatory authorities, the Directors be and are hereby empowered, pursuant to Sections 75 and 76 of the Companies Act 2016, to issue and allot shares in the Company from time to time at such price and upon such terms and conditions and for such purposes as the Directors may deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company for the time being AND THAT the Directors be and are also empowered to obtain the approval from Bursa Malaysia Securities Berhad for the listing and quotation for the additional shares so issued AND THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company."